MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/syms-cdm.md

     corpus.Storage.Mount("syms", adapter);
     ```
-2. Optional: Create and mount all ADLS storage account as ADLS adapter which are attached to the SyMS workspace.
+2. Optional: Create and mount all ADLS storage accounts as ADLS adapters which are attached to the SyMS workspace.

     ```csharp
     corpus.Storage.Mount("adls1",